ProgrammerAL/Presentations-2024/denver-dev-day-may-2024/presentation.md

 ---

+# What do I need to know for IaC?

+- Cloud(s)
+-
+- IaC Tools

+---

 # Why should devs care?

 - Devs know their apps
-  - What services their apps need
+  - What cloud resources their apps need
+  - When the cloud resources need to be added
 - Con: More work shifted-left

 ---

-# What's different about IaC code?
+# How do I write IaC code?

-- Web UI, Backend Server, Embedded, Video Game, etc
-  - New Type: IaC
+- Reminder: IaC is a concept
+- Like a script
+- Usually Desired State Config (DSC)
 - Still code
   - YAML, JSON, Custom DSL, or Your Choice of Language
-- Like a script

 ---